On the p-adic uniformization of unitary Shimura curves: Introduction

 Now let $p$ be a prime number.
 The history of the $p$-adic uniformization of algebraic curves starts with Tate's uniformization theory of elliptic curves.
 It turns out that not all elliptic curves over $p$-adic fields admit a $p$-adic uniformization, but only those with (split) multiplicative reduction \cite[\S 6]{Ta}.

-The next step was Mumford's $p$-adic uniformization theory of algebraic curves of higher genus, \cite{Mum}.
-Again, it turns out that not all such algebraic curves over $p$-adic fields admit a $p$-adic uniformization by an admissible open subset of $\BP^1$, but only those with totally degenerate reduction \cite{Mum}.
+The next step was Mumford's $p$-adic uniformization theory of algebraic curves of higher genus, \cite{Mum} .
+Again, it turns out that not all such algebraic curves over $p$-adic fields admit a $p$-adic uniformization, but only those with totally degenerate reduction \cite{Mum}.
 In view of Mumford's results, it becomes interesting to single out classes of algebraic curves with totally degenerate reduction.
-Such classes are exhibited by Cherednik's theorem \cite{Ch}.
+Such classes are exhibited by Cherednik \cite{Ch}.

-Cherednik's theorem states that Shimura curves associated to certain quaternion algebras over a totally real field $F$ admit $p$-adic uniformization.
-The quaternion algebra is required to be split at precisely one archimedean place $w$ of $F$ (and ramified at all other archimedean places), and to be ramified at a non-archimedean place $v$ of residue characteristic $p$.
+Cherednik's discovery is that certain \emph{quaternionic Shimura curves} , i.e., Shimura curves associated to quaternion algebras over a totally real field $F$, admit $p$-adic uniformization.
+The quaternion algebra has to satisfy the following conditions.
+It is required to be split at precisely one archimedean place $w$ of $F$ (and ramified at all other archimedean places), and to be ramified at a non-archimedean place $v$ of residue characteristic $p$.
 In this case, the reflex field can be identified with $F$.
 Then one obtains $p$-adic uniformization by the Drinfeld halfplane associated to $F_v$, provided that the level structure is prime to $v$.
-Cherednik's theorem implies that if $X$ is a connected component of the Shimura tower for such a level, considered as an algebraic curve over $\bar F$, then there is an isomorphism of algebraic curves over $\bar F_v$,
+It follows that if $X$ is a connected component of the Shimura tower for such a level, considered as an algebraic curve over $\bar F$, then there is an isomorphism of algebraic curves over $\bar F_v$,